dials/dials/doc/sphinx/documentation/tutorials/br_lyso_multi.rst

    ../sweep-04/integrated.expt ../sweep-09/integrated.expt
    ../sweep-04/integrated.refl ../sweep-09/integrated.refl

+and:

-and: - maps all back to P1 - checks them for consistency in unit cell - determines the maximum possible lattice symmetry, list of possible operations - tests all operations against all pairs of data sets - decides those that apply which are space group operations - those which do not apply are “twinning operations” i.e. indexing ambiguity - resolve ambiguity and output data consistently indexed in the correct space group
+- Maps all crystals back to P1,
+- Checks them for consistency in unit cell,
+- Determines the maximum possible lattice symmetry and lists of possible operations,
+- Tests all operations against all pairs of data sets,
+- Decides those that apply which are space group operations - those which do not apply are “twinning operations” i.e. indexing ambiguity,
+- Resolves ambiguity and output data consistently indexed in the correct space group.

-In this case the correct space group is the same as the lattice symmetry i.e. P4/mmm so there is no residual ambiguity.
+In this case the correct space group is the same as the lattice symmetry i.e. P4/mmm, so there is no residual ambiguity.
 The output gives an indication of this:

 ::